Pearse Flynn: Early life

-Flynn was born in Ballycotton, Co Cork.
+Flynn was born in Ballycotton, County Cork.
 He studied at University College Cork and University of Limerick.

 Business career

 He began working in a marketing role with Newbridge Networks in 1999.
-After 10 months in that role, Flynn was appointed President and Chief operating officer.
+After 10 months in that role, Flynn was appointed president and chief operating officer.
 He later sold the company to Alcatel.
-Flynn went on to become Chief executive officer of German company Damovo before starting Contact4U.
+Flynn went on to become chief executive officer of German company Damovo before starting Contact4U.

 Flynn purchased Glasgow-based insolvency company Creditfix in 2007.
 The company expanded in 2018 as it opened a new office in Greater Manchester.

 In October 2018, he announced plans to open several businesses, including a craft shop, art venue and restaurant, in his hometown of Ballycotton.
 The businesses opened in February 2020.

 Flynn announced his latest business venture, Green Rebel Marine, in September 2020.
-The Cork based company, which acquired Crosshaven Boatyard, specialises in servicing windfarms.
+The Cork-based company, which acquired Crosshaven Boatyard, was formed to undertake surveys for offshore windfarms.

 He won the Cork Person of the Month award in November 2022.

+As of October 2025, Flynn owned restaurant and hospitality group Flynn Cush Ltd based in County Cork.
+Two of the restaurants owned by the group, The Salty Dog and Sea Church, won awards at the Georgina Campbell Irish Food and Hospitality Awards.